panda2134/panda2134.github.io/_includes/about/en.md

-Hello, I'm panda\_2134, a high school student, also a competitive programmer.
+Hello, I'm panda\_2134, a high school student who loves computer science, and used to be a competitive programmer(but not anymore).
-I have a dream of getting gold medal in China's National Olympiad in Informatics.

 > Just do it.